HZeyen/PyRefra/3_Running_PyRefra.md

 Plots animation of wave evolution in time along the geophone line actually on the screen.
 Animation goes from first to last sample of actual time zoom.
 Data are smoothed with 3-point running average and amplitudes are cut at 99% quantile.

 **$\textcolor{violet}{\text{Attenuation}}$** (keyboard shortcut: **Q**):
 Function searches for each trace the maximum of the envelopes of data plotted on the screen (you may use muting functions to focus surgically on certain phases).
 Amplitudes are multiplied by the absolute offset to counteract geometric spreading.
 Then, for each side of a shot point, an exponential function is fitted to the amplitude evolution, if at least 4 traces are available.
 If more than 6 traces exist on the corresponding side, two independent lines are fitted whose results may be interpreted as attenuation near the surface and deeper down.
 A plot is presented with the fitted logarithm of the amplitudes and the amplitude fit itself.
-Instead of slope, a Q value is indicated (-1/slope) as well as a r2 value for the ensemble of the two lines.
+Instead of slope, a Q value is indicated (-1/slope) as well as a r² value for the ensemble of the two lines.

 ### **$\textcolor{red}{\text{Picking Menu}}$**

 Introductory remarks: try to pick as many of your traces as possible before applying any filter or other data treatment.
-This is especially true for traces near the shot point, which have in general still high frequencies thus that their waveform is often be strongly affected by frequency or velocity filters.
+This is especially true for traces near the shot point, which have in general still high frequencies thus that their waveform is often strongly affected by frequency or velocity filters.

+From my experience, the best automatic picking results are mostly achieved using correlation picking, using it first on a good shot or file gather or doing first manual picking on one gather.

 **$\textcolor{violet}{\text{Manual picks}}$** (keyboard shortcut: **M**):
 Manual picking.

 For all picks, two clicks with the left mouse button are needed: first you mark the position of the pick, then the uncertainty, which is considered to be symmetric around the pick position, so you may click above or below the pick position.
 A double click defines as default uncertainty 2 time-samples if no filter was applied to the data and 4 samples if a filter was applied.

 To finish, click right mouse button

 You may erase picks by clicking the central mouse button (or the mouse wheel).
 The program searches first the trace nearest to the mouse click and erases then the pick nearest to the click.
 If no pick is available for the corresponding trace, nothing will happen.

 When calling the tool, a stippled line is plotted showing the theoretical air-wave arrivals, which allows avoiding picking this wave as apparent direct wave, when working with near-surface data.
+In addition, a green stippled line is plotted, indicating picks done on other nearby traces at the same offset (maximum distance of nearby trace: 10 traces).

 **$\textcolor{violet}{\text{Amplitude picking}}$** (keyboard shortcut: **CTRL-A**):
-Automatic picking tool that is based on finding subsequent maxima for which the relation is maximum after a time that is given by the “maximum velocity” asked for in the dialog box that opens on call.
-From the maxima found in this way, the program calculates a number of regression lines (number is given by the user) and looks for maximum amplitudes near these regression lines.
-The half-width of the maximum is a measure of frequency.
-Signal length allows avoiding the large amplitudes of surface waves from a certain distance on.
+Automatic picking tool that locates first arrivals by analysing full amplitudes.

+First all maxima and minima are determined.
+For each maximum (minimum), the function calculates first an amplitude parameter corresponding to `amp_pos = max-(min1+min2)` for maxima and `amp_neg = max1+max2-min` for minima, where 1 means the next extreme value before the actual one and 2 the next extreme value after the actual one.

+Then a vector is calculated with the relative amplitudes, i.e. `dmax[i] = amp_pos[i]/amp[i-1]` and `dmin = amp_neg[i]/amp_neg[i-1]`.
+The pick is located in a first try near the highest value of dmax, located later than a time `tstart`, precisely at the position of this maximum minus half the distance between the corrresponding maximum position and the following minimum position. `tstart` corresponds to the virtual arrival time of “maximum velocity” asked for in the dialog box that opens on call.
+If the maximum value of dmin is earlier than that of dmax and its value is larger than the one of dmax, then the pick is switched to the position of maximum dmin, shifted again by half the distance between this minimum and the following maximum.

+Then, as a last test, the function searches for a (near) zero-crossing between the chosen pick position and the corresponding maximum (minimum) of dmax (dmin).
+If there is one, it will be the final pick, if not the chosen pick is maintained.

 **$\textcolor{violet}{\text{Picking STA-LTA}}$** (keyboard shortcut: **SHFT-P**):
 Standard STA-LTA picking.
 You must give window lengths for STA (short) and LTA (long).
 You have the possibility to do picking for all traces of the record section or first do a zoom and calculate picks only for the visible traces.